taskless/taskless/CONTRIBUTING.md

 ## 📚 Updating Documentation

 Our docs are made with [Next.js](https://github.com/vercel/next.js), built as part of the main Taskless.io website.
 They're located here in the `docs/` directory as Markdown files, and are deployed regularly.

-If you see a typo in our TypeScript documentation, you'll want to change the source TypeScript file.
-These files can be found via the **Defined in** section.

 ## 📝 Writing a Commit Message